When you pick up your new leaf blower, there’s no better feeling than the first time you switch it on and feel the kickback from the power.

 Read Next – Cordless Leaf Blower KIMO 20 Sweeper

-Leaf blowers with catalytic converters to reduce emissions will also feature a spark arrestor on the muffler.
+Leaf blowers with catalytic converters to reduce emissions also feature a spark arrestor on the muffler.

-You need to remove the screen from the exhaust pipe and clean it with a brush monthly.
+You must remove the screen from the exhaust pipe and clean it with a brush monthly.

 Some gas leaf blowers will have a built-in vacuum.

-If yours does, make sure to take the vacuum bag out and clean it once per year.
+If yours does, take the vacuum bag out and clean it once per year.

 Read Next – Top 5 Best Handheld Leaf Blower Reviews of 2021

 Maintaining Your Electric Leaf Blower